bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 If the header is delivered over a transport protocol whose content can be modified without detection then parties should be aware that the header could be maliciously modified to alter the metrics values which could result in the client making incorrect adaptations.

 --- back

+# Acknowledgements

+The authors would like to thank Craig Taylor, Lucas Pardue, Patrick McManus, and the IETF HTTP Working Group for feedback on the development of this document.

+# Changes

+## Since -00
+* Issue 3 (Is sub-second resolution appropriate?)
+Changed from UNIC Epoch to RFC3339 time format.
+* Issue 4 (Could this be used for both request and response?)
+Modified text to allow for both server and client use.